complyue/Roo-NB/README.md

 ## Usage

-Think of the active notebook as the window and stats eye into large-scale data, enabling an autonomous AI agent to observe, analyze, and manipulate information mathematically —- no matter where the notebook kernel resides.
-With Roo NB tools, the AI agent can programmatically interact with notebooks hosted locally or remotely, leveraging the full power of VSCode's automation and AI-driven workflows.
+Think of notebooks as the window and stats eye into large-scale data far beyond 2d sights at glances, the data can spread allover the world and will be overwhelming if to be stored or ingested locally, an autonomous AI agent has to observe, analyze, and process information via statistic querying and manipulation tools.
+With Roo NB tools, the AI agent can mathematically interact with BIG data via notebooks (that connect to kernels run anywhere), without flushing its LM contextual tokens by data volume.

-Typical agent-driven tasks include:
+Typical agent-driven, notebook-related subtasks include:
-- Analyzing notebook structure and extracting insights from cell content
+- Understand notebook structure and extracting insights from all cells' content
-- Inserting, modifying, or deleting cells at scale for data transformation and workflow automation
+- Inserting, modifying, or deleting multiple cells in a single shot, for data transformation and workflow automation
-- Executing code cells to process, visualize, or summarize massive datasets
+- (Re)Executing multiple code cells to process, visualize, or summarize massive datasets
-- Managing outputs and results, even for notebooks running on remote servers or cloud environments
+- Automating end-to-end data engineering workflows, from data ingestion to advanced analytics, without human intervention
-- Automating end-to-end data engineering workflows, from data ingestion to advanced analytics, without manual intervention
+- Against notebooks with the kernel running on remote servers or cloud environments

 Example agent tasks:
-- Configure `sales_data_eu.ipynb` (kernel: Python 3, purpose: EU sales aggregation, running on a remote cloud server) and `sales_data_us.ipynb` (kernel: Python 3, purpose: US sales aggregation, running on another remote cloud server), then instruct the AI agent to merge, compare, and visualize global sales trends across both regions.
+- Configure `sales_data_eu.ipynb` (kernel: Python 3, purpose: EU sales aggregation, running on a remote cloud server) and `sales_data_us.ipynb` (kernel: Python 3, purpose: US sales aggregation, running on another remote cloud server), then instruct the AI agent to merge, compare, and visualize global sales trends across both regions periodicly.
 - Set up `experiment_a_results.ipynb` (kernel: R, purpose: analyze Experiment A, running on a remote research cluster) and `experiment_b_results.ipynb` (kernel: Python 3, purpose: analyze Experiment B, running on a local research cluster), then direct the AI agent to synthesize findings and generate a cross-experiment summary in `summary_report.ipynb` (also remote).
 - Prepare `iot_edge_north.ipynb` and `iot_edge_south.ipynb` (both kernel: Python 3, purpose: ingest and clean sensor data from different regions, running on edge devices remotely), then have the AI agent orchestrate a combined anomaly detection workflow and output results to `anomaly_overview.ipynb` (remote).
 - Configure `finance_onprem.ipynb` (kernel: Python 3, purpose: process on-premises financial data, running on a secure remote server) and `finance_cloud.ipynb` (kernel: Python 3, purpose: process cloud financial data, running in the cloud), then instruct the AI agent to cross-reference, reconcile, and produce a consolidated financial report in `finance_summary.ipynb` (remote).